PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 *1.*  Head over to the [Google Developer Console](https://console.developers.google.com) and sign in if you already have an account.
 Sign up if you don't.

-*2.* Go to [ Google Play Game Services](https://developers.google.com/games/services/).
+*2.* Go to [Google Play Game Services](https://developers.google.com/games/services/).
 Follow the relevant *Getting Started* section based on the application type that you are creating by navigating to [Set up Play Games Services](https://developers.google.com/games/services/console/enabling).
 The most important step to understand is the *Add your game to the Google Play Developer Console*.

 <q>**TIP!**  If you've got time, it's worth a read.
 There is a wealth of information hidden away in these pages!
 If you're targeting more than one platform (Android, IOS, Web, and so on...), just pick one to start with - a chunk of the setup will only need to be done once.</q>

 *3.* While setting up your application in the *Google Play Developer Console*, also add a "Web" linked application.
 This will serve as our "Server" client in later steps.
 It's important that this be created through the [Google *Play* Developer Console](https://play.google.com/apps/publish/), instead of through the standard Google *Developer* Console.
-If you don't do it this way, when we try to get a token later it will fail to work correctly.
+If you don't do it this way, when you try to get a token later it will fail to work correctly.

 ![](img/AuthGoogle/1.png)